Scholz channels Berlin Airlift spirit to gird Germans for winter | Headlines

 Chancellor Olaf Scholz invoked the spirit of the Berlin Airlift on Tuesday to implore Germans that "the seemingly impossible can succeed", urging them to brace for a tough winter and to rise to the challenge of a shift in energy supply away from Russian gas.

 He spoke to business leaders at Tempelhof Airport, which was the focal point of the Airlift between 1948 and 1949, when Western forces flew hundreds of thousands of tonnes of supplies into divided Berlin after the Soviets blocked rail and street access to the city's Western-occupied sectors.
-Scholz said Germany wants to create a huge boom in the hydrogen industry as part of efforts to diversify its energy sources away from Russian gas.
+Germany and other European countries are scrambling to secure energy supplies after Russia halted flows through a key gas pipeline.
+Moscow blames sanctions, imposed by the West after Russia invaded Ukraine, for impeding the pipeline's maintenance.

-"The Berlin Airlift was a technical and logistical tour de force," he added in a speech at the German Employers' Day.
-"But no one could be sure in advance that the operation would end well ... and yet everyone went ahead with it."
+Scholz said that as part of Germany's efforts to diversify its energy sources away from Russian gas, the country wants to "trigger a big boom" in the hydrogen industry, describing it as the gas of the future.
 "The Berlin Airlift proves that the seemingly impossible can succeed if we courageously set big goals and work together.
 This makes me confident in the face of the great tasks that lie ahead of us," he said.
 "Let us tackle the task together!"

 Scholz said Germany would have the infrastructure necessary to import all the gas it needs by the end of 2023 and pointed to the construction of liquefied natural gas terminals off the country's coast.
 Scholz was in Canada last month to sign a deal to establish hydrogen supply chains, and Germany and Canada have been in discussions about building LNG terminals on the Canadian Atlantic coast within the next five years.